kersov/ecom-platform-tracker/README.md

 # Ecom Platform Tracker

+See the platform usage results on the [website](https://kersov.github.io/ecom-platform-tracker/).

 Tracks and visualizes global trends in e-commerce platform usage across regions, industries, and time.

 Ecom Platform Tracker provides insights into global e-commerce technology trends by analyzing the usage and market share of popular platforms (like Shopify, SFCC, Magento, and WooCommerce)